Euclid preparation. XCVIII. Cosmology Likelihood for Observables in Euclid (CLOE). 5: Extensions beyond the standard modelling of theoretical probes and systematic effects: Introduction

 To draw robust data-driven conclusions regarding the detection of new physics and potential model preferences over \LCDM, minimising any differences in the analysis methodology and tools is crucial.
 This underscores the importance of constructing a single, well-validated analysis pipeline capable of handling both standard \LCDM-based analyses and analyses of selected extended models using \Euclid data.
-The solution is provided by \Euclid's Cosmology Likelihood for Observables in Euclid (\cloe) software \citep[see][for details]{ISTL-P2}.
+The solution is provided by \Euclid's Cosmology Likelihood for Observables in Euclid (\cloe) software \citep[see][for details]{EP-CLOE2}.
 This software has been developed using a mirroring repository system that promotes collaborative efficiency and strengthens the robustness of cosmological inference from \Euclid data.

 The primary probes of \Euclid have been computationally implemented in \cloe, providing a robust and reliable foundation for further explorations.
 These implementations serve as the starting points for the modifications carried out in this work, ensuring consistency with the data and methodologies established by the \Euclid mission.
 The modifications introduced in this study build upon these implementations, aiming to extend their applicability and enhance their capacity to explore models beyond the standard cosmological paradigm.

 To assess the feasibility of extending \cloe to test models beyond \LCDM, a combination of theoretical modelling and validations against existing observational data is required.
 This can be tested through extensive simulations that incorporate such models and compare them to forecasts for \Euclid data.
 Moreover, it is crucial to identify the impact of these extensions on the cosmological parameters and to determine whether these models are expected to provide a statistically significant improvement over the \LCDM model.